 How to Enrol

 To officially register as a student with NTU, you will need to enrol at the start of every academic year.
-Once your course has started, you have 14 days to complete the enrolment process, but we encourage you to complete your enrolment as soon as possible.
+You should be on campus for your course start date to join all necessary induction activities.
+We encourage you to complete any online elements of your enrolment prior to arriving, and any other elements as soon as possible once you arrive on campus.

 Why it's important to complete your enrolment